Kotlin/KEEP/proposals/inline-classes.md

 ## Java interoperability

-Each inline class has its own wrapper, which is boxed/unboxed by the same rules as for primitive types.
-Basically, rule for boxing can be formulated as follows: inline class is boxed when it is used as another type.
+Each inline class has its own wrapper that is represented as a usual class on JVM.
+This wrapper is needed to box values of inline class types and use it where it's impossible to use unboxed values.
+Rules for boxing are pretty the same as for primitive types and can be formulated as follows: inline class is boxed when it is used as another type.
 Unboxed inline class is used when value is statically known to be inline class.

 Examples:
 ```kotlin